jchen706/Local-Library-Django/README.md

 # Local-Library-Django
 Django Practice

-Add a Secret Key to the Settings File
+Add a Secret Key to the settings.py in mytestsite directory